 The Center for Public Policy Studies (CPPS) is an autonomous research unit of the University of Poznan, Poland.
-It was opened in 2002 by the decision of its Rector Stanisław Lorenc.
+It was opened in 2002.
+Professor Marek Kwiek has been its Director from the very beginning.

-It has been funded by EU research programs (6th Framework Programme, 7th Framework Programme, Lifelong Learning Programme, Erasmus Thematic Network etc.), EEA Grants/Norway Grants, European Science Foundation (ESF), Ford and Rockefeller Foundations, OECD, UNESCO, as well as numerous Polish research programs, including grants from the National Research Council (NCN), the Foundation for Polish Science (FNP) and the Ministry of Science and Higher Education.
+It has been lavishly funded by successive EU research programs (6th Framework Programme, 7th Framework Programme, Lifelong Learning Programme, Erasmus Thematic Network etc.), EEA Grants/Norway Grants, European Science Foundation (ESF), Ford and Rockefeller Foundations, OECD, UNESCO, as well as numerous Polish research programs, including grants from the National Research Council (NCN), the Foundation for Polish Science (FNP) and the Ministry of Science and Higher Education.

-In 2016/2017, externally-funded projects included MAESTRO and FLAGSHIP (NCN), USTAWA 2.0 and EXCELLENCE (Ministry), as well as MASTER (FNP).
+In 2017, externally-funded projects included MAESTRO, FLAGSHIP and SCIENTOMETRICS (NCN), USTAWA 2.0 and EXCELLENCE (Ministry), as well as MASTER (FNP).

 The Center’s major objective is to do advanced research in the area of higher education research and higher education policy, especially in cooperation with international partners and through large-scale international comparative research projects.